Event Budget: Cutting the Right Corners

 Remember…

 Priorities.
 That’s it.
-I’m not saying cut out anything on this list or anything on your list.
+I’m not saying cut these things out entirely.
 All I’m saying is, remember what people are going to be talking about when your event is over.
 Doesn’t it make sense that the most talked about part of your event should be the part you don’t cut corners on?